cmark0v/linux_hax/linuxhax.rst

    - ``chmod 600`` - your user can read and write
    - ``chmod 770`` - owner user and owner group can read write and execute

-- ``man`` - manual page, man <command> shows the page, it is the help files, it is the best reference for arguments of commands.
-YOU SHOULD REFERENCE THE MAN PAGE COMMANDS. it is the only source you need for these base commands u see here, and old software. it is not necessarily the best wy to learn how to use vim.
+- ``man`` - manual page, ``man <command>`` shows the man page, short for manual.
+This is the manual they speak of when they tell you to RTFM.
+There are entries for config files, too, to reference their syntex. ``man resolv.conf`` there are entries for pam plugins and such ``man pam_u2f``.
+For some utilitiesl ike git, there are entries for subcommands ``man git-pull`` for a manual on all the args, syntax, behavior of ``git pull``
-- ``screen`` - make a new screen. ``ctrl-a (release) d`` detaches/exits from it, ``ctl-a c`` closes. this is one way you run things in the background
+- ``screen`` - make a new screen/tty, allowing you to have multiple terminals running independently. ``ctrl-a (release) d`` detaches/exits from it, ``ctl-a c`` closes. this is one way you run things in the background and let them run after logout. ``screen -r`` resumes screen you deteched from, if multiple, it lists them. ``screen -r 45`` will resume the screen with id starting with 45 and list if there are multiple.
 - ``tmux`` - terminal multiplexer, lets you squeeze multiple terminals into one screen. like a super old school window manager
 - ``nohup`` - precedes command and prevents hangup signals from hitting it so it will run until killed or closed from internal logic. alternative to screen for background process tat will persist on logout
 - ``md5sum`` - jsut called md5 on mac/bsd just does an md5 checksum hash of a file. for comparison of files of any size